Giants vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will try to defeat Bo Bichette and the Toronto Blue Jays when the teams square off on Tuesday at 7:07 PM ET.
+Logan Webb will attempt to control Bo Bichette and the Toronto Blue Jays when they square off against his San Francisco Giants on Wednesday at 7:07 PM ET.

-The favored Blue Jays have -165 moneyline odds to win against the underdog Giants, who are listed at +140.
-The total is 9 runs for this matchup.
+The Blue Jays are listed as -120 moneyline favorites for this matchup against the Giants (+100).
+The over/under is 8.5 runs for the game (with -110 odds to go over and -110 odds to go under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.